Helping millions of people navigate the world of technology.

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer

-Step 3: Right-click on the Explorer key, select New from the menu, and select DWORD (32-bit) Value.
+Step 3: Right-click the Explorer key > select New > DWORD (32-bit) Value.
 Name it NoControlPanel.

-Step 4: Double-click on the newly created DWORD and change its value data to 0 (zero) and hit OK.
+Step 4: Double-click on the newly created DWORD > type 0 (zero) in the value data field > hit OK.

 Restart your PC for changes to take effect and try using Quick Settings again.

-If the issue remains, then it might be the case of your user account files being corrupted.
-In that case, your only option is to create and switch to a new user account on Windows.
-Here’s how you do it.
+If the issue remains, it might be due to corrupted user account files.
+In that case, creating and switching to a new user account on Windows can help resolve the problem.

-Step 3: Under Other users, click on the Add account button.
+Step 2: Under Other users, click Add account.

 Was this helpful?